JonahCoffelt/Human-AI-Interaction-Research/Detailed Notes/Human-AI Workflows.md

 There are several considerations taken into account in our solution:
 1. Assignment of tasks should be curated to the [Expertise](Expertise.md) of the given agents.
 2. There should be human-AI redundancy in order to mitigate both human and AI failures
-3. Where there is redundancy, the inputs from humans and AI should be weighed according to circumstance and agent expertise
+3. Where there is redundancy, the inputs from humans and AI should be weighed according to circumstance, agent type, and agent expertise
 # Model